ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 TODO: Check 'cnonce'

 Note that for a Subscriber-only Client,  the Joining Request MUST NOT contain the 'client\_cred parameter', the role element in the 'scope' parameter MUST be set to "sub".
-The Subscriber MUST have access to the public keys of all the Publishers; this MAY be achieved in the Joining Request by using the parameter 'get\_pub\_keys' encoding the CBOR simple value 'null' (0xf6) (as described in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}) to retrieve the public keys of all the publishers.
+The Subscriber MUST have access to the public keys of all the Publishers; this MAY be achieved in the Joining Request by using the parameter 'get\_pub\_keys' encoding the CBOR simple value 'null' (0xf6) (as described in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}) to retrieve the public keys of all the Publishers.

 If the 'client\_cred' parameter is present, KDC stores the public key of the Client.
 Note that the alg parameter in the 'client\_cred' COSE\_Key MUST be a signing algorithm, as defined in {{I-D.ietf-cose-rfc8152bis-algs}} {{I-D.ietf-cose-rfc8152bis-struct}}, and that it is the same algorithm used to compute the signature sent in 'client\_cred\_verify'.

 The KDC responds with a Joining Response, which has the Content-Format "application/ace-groupcomm+cbor".
 The payload (formatted as a CBOR map) MUST contain the following fields from the Joining Response (Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}):

-- 'kty' identifies a key type "COSE\_Key".
+- 'gkty' identifies a key type for the 'key' parameter.
 - 'key', which contains a "COSE\_Key" object (defined in {{I-D.ietf-cose-rfc8152bis-algs}}{{I-D.ietf-cose-rfc8152bis-struct}}, containing:
   * 'kty' with value 4 (symmetric)
   * 'alg' with value defined by the AS (Content Encryption Algorithm)